 - Low Ongoing Interest Rate for Qualified Cardholders.
-Applicants with very good to excellent credit are likely to qualify for ongoing interest rates at or near the lower end of this card’s range (11.49% APR).
-That’s better than most mainline business cards, which can charge 15% APR or higher.
+Applicants with very good to excellent credit are likely to qualify for ongoing interest rates at or near the lower end of this card’s range.

 - Great Discount Opportunities Through Visa SavingsEdge.
 Through Visa SavingsEdge, you can unlock discounts up to 5% at dozens of participating merchants, including national restaurant, rental car, and hotel chains.
 If you dine out often or travel domestically for business, you’re likely to make out well on this score.

 - Nice Visa-Backed Benefits.
 Union Bank Business Visa Credit Card somewhat makes up for its lack of a rewards program with a solid lineup of Visa-backed benefits, including complimentary damage insurance on rental cars paid in full with the card, emergency lost card replacement and cash disbursement, and more.
 The best part: you don’t have to pay to use most of them.